highcharts/node-export-server/README.md

         above.
     */
     exporter.export(exportSettings, function (err, res) {
-        ...
+        //The export result is now in res.
+        //If the output is not PDF or SVG, it will be base64 encoded (res.data).
+        //If the output is a PDF or SVG, it will contain a filename (res.filename).

-        //Kill the pool when we're done with it exporter.killPool();
+        //Kill the pool when we're done with it, and exit the application exporter.killPool();
+        process.exit(1);
     });

 ### Node.js API Reference